rivas-lab/covid19/README.md

 - (New: 2020/3/19) [The weights for polygenic risk prediction](/snpnet)
   - The weights of PRSs are available at [Google Drive shared folder: https://bit.ly/rivas-lab_covid19_PRS_weights](https://bit.ly/rivas-lab_covid19_PRS_weights).
   - Please see the documentation in [`snpnet`](/snpnet) directory for more information.

+## Note

+This repo is a summary of joint effort for the community project from the Stanford Researchers and Clinicians, including (but not limited to) the following people: Yosuke Tanigawa, Marcelo Fernandez Vina, Euan Ashley, Carlos Bustamante, Julia Palacios, Benjamin Pinsky, Manuel A. Rivas.

 ## Acknowledgement